kai687/sphinxawesome-theme/docs/how-to/options.rst

    Set this option to ``True`` to use `Algolia DocSearch <https://docsearch.algolia.com/>`_ instead of the built-in search.

    .. code-block:: python
-      :caption: "File: conf.py"
+      :caption: File: conf.py

       # This option is `False` by default
       html_awesome_docsearch = True

    .. rubric:: Configure DocSearch via environment variables

-   Add the following environment variables, either on the command line, or as a :file:`.env` file:
+   Add the following environment variables, either on the command line, or in a :file:`.env` file:

    `DOCSEARCH_APP_ID`
       The id of your Algolia app